 “I thought an adult dog would be more fitting for me.
 Maybe a one-year-old who needed a home?” she says.
 Her response, Gelesh recalls, was “I have a one-year-old!
 Do you have a fenced yard?”
 The answer was yes, and the rest is history.

 Eli had spent his first year in Chicago for a career in conformation but circumstances intervened and he was returned to Burge for a new placement.

 It was love at first sight when Gelesh cast eyes on 1-1/2-year-old Eli on a cold January day in 2017.
 Enhancing his appeal, the little dynamo was housebroken, crate-trained, and walked brilliantly on a leash.
 But like any teenager, he had tons of unleashed energy.

 To disperse some of that vigor, that spring Gelesh walked Eli through the neighborhood on a regular basis.
 Those walks produced plenty of smiles and positive remarks from passers-by.

-Obedience training classes followed, eventually resulting in Eli passing his Canine Good Citizen test in December 2017, less than a year after Gelesh brought home Eli.
+Obedience training classes followed.
+Eli passed his Canine Good Citizen test in December 2017, less than a year after Gelesh brought him home.